imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-Azure-Virtual-Desktop-AzureAD-DomainServices.md

 THE FOLLOWING TASKS MUST BE DONE PRIOR CONNECTING TO SESSION HOST:

 - Azure AD Group pre-created that will be granted Workspace Access
-- Session Host Logon requires membership within the Azure AD Group
+- Session Host Logon Account requires membership within the Azure AD Group Created Above

 This Deployment deploys the following items: